appdevumd/website-v2/src/components/README.md

 `describe` basically creates a test suite, `beforeEach` describes behavior before every test in the test suite, `it` defines a test within that test suite, and `expect` is a way to make assertions

-These are great, but we need to actually have access to the dom to test it, which is where `jsdom` and `React Testing Library` comes into play
+These are great, but we need to actually have access to the DOM to test it, which is where `jsdom` and `React Testing Library` comes into play

 `jsdom` is something that I already configured, but its a way to simulate the dom in nodejs, if I am not wrong